pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step2-model-creation.md

 Thus, the simplest Bar chart has two main data-bound visual degrees of freedom, or, as they are called in the Visualization API, **visual roles**:
 _Category_ and _Measure_.
-The values of the attributes mapped to visual roles are visually encoded using visual variables/properties such as position, size, orientation or color.
+The values of the fields mapped to visual roles are visually encoded using visual variables/properties such as position, size, orientation or color.

 ## Complete model code